ice-nine-as/hellox-client/README.md

 ## Branch structure

 There are only three branches currently in use in the X50 repository: `master`, `dev`, and `documentation`.
 The `dev` branch is used for all pull requests related to code development, `documentation` is used for all pull requests related to documentation.
 Both branches are pulled into `master`, built and tested on the Travis continuous integration server, and published to AWS, assuming nothing fails, whereupon the changes are reflected in the live version of the app.

-## Project structure

-The project is served through `Express`, it is written in `Typescript` and `React` (with `JSX`), and it uses `Webpack` and `Babel` to bundle and transpile code such that it can run on all recent devices with Javascript capabilities.
-The `universal-react-component` package, and several other packages from the `universal-react` ecosystem, are used to take simultaneous advantage of code-splitting (reducing the time, process, and space expenditures associated with each request) and server-side rendering (enabling the app to work more natively on phones as a progressive web app, and ensuring that semantic content is loaded and read by web crawlers for SEO purposes).
+If multiple developers are working on the project simultaneously, new branches should be created.

 ## Pull requests